life-itself/tao/issues/README.md

 ## Updating the Issue

 * First, ensure that it is labelled correctly.
-You can label issues so that issues with the same label appear together in your Issue Board on Gitlab.
+You can label issues so that issues with the same label appear together.
 This makes reviewing outstanding issues easier.
 See more information on Labels below.

-* [Record an estimate](https://docs.gitlab.com/ee/user/project/time_tracking.html) of how long it will take you to complete the issue.
-You will keep track of the time you spend in the same way.

 * Make comments next to each task, **in bold**, to indicate how you’re progressing with each task.
 This should be done so that somebody else can see, at a glance, how you’re getting on.
 See completing tasks below.
 * If you need someone else to assist you, you can @ them in the Comments section with a message to indicate what you’d like their help with.
 However, ensure you’ve generated a hypothesis first, and that you include it in your message.
 This way, you might find you can solve it yourself, and if you can’t, it helps your team follow your thought process.
 * If you are blocked, i.e. you cannot make progress without a response from a team member, label your issue as ‘Blocked’ and ensure the relevant person has been @’d in the comments so they are aware you require their assistance.

 ### Labels